John A. Burns School of Medicine

 The Department of Quantitative Health Sciences (DQHS) promotes clinical and translational research, education, and related services through collaboration and innovation in areas of quantitative health sciences.
-The department strives to improve population and individual health by transforming health care through quantitative health methodological development; training and empowering the next generation of clinical and translational researchers in state-of-the-art quantitative health research techniques; and fostering interaction and collaboration with researchers across the Hawaii healthcare community.
-DQHS houses the Master of Science in Clinical and Translational Research (MSCTR) graduate program, the Bioinformatics Core Facility, the Biostatistics Core Facility, and provide quantitative expertise and support to multiple institutional infrastructure grants.
+The department strives to improve population and individual health by transforming health care through quantitative health methodological development; training and empowering the next generation of clinical and translational researchers in state-of-the-art quantitative health research techniques; and fostering interaction and collaboration with researchers across the Hawai‘i healthcare community.
+DQHS houses the Master of Science in Quantitative Health and Clinical Research (MSQHCR) graduate program, the Bioinformatics Core Facility, the Biostatistics Core Facility, and provide quantitative expertise and support to multiple institutional infrastructure grants.

-The Clinical and Translational Research (CTR) graduate program will prepare graduates with skills for successful careers in clinical and translational research and research support in academia, government laboratories, healthcare organizations, and pharmaceutical companies.
-The CTR program leading to a Master of Science (MS) degree is currently offered with two tracks, both available in either Plan A (thesis option) or Plan B (capstone project option): Clinical Research (CR) and Quantitative Health Sciences (QHS).
+The Quantitative Health and Clinical Research (QHCR) graduate program will prepare graduates with skills for successful careers in clinical research and health data sciences and research support in academia, government laboratories, healthcare organizations, and pharmaceutical companies.
+The QHCR program leading to a Master of Science (MS) degree is currently offered with two tracks, both available in either Plan A (thesis option) or Plan B (capstone project option): Clinical Research (CR) and Quantitative Health Sciences (QHS).

-By providing high-quality training, the program aims to increase the critical mass of clinical and translational research at UH, including its minority investigators.
+By providing high-quality training, the program aims to increase the critical mass of clinical research and health data sciences at UH, including its minority investigators.
 Prospective students include junior faculty, fellows, residents, and other students from health sciences, natural sciences, mathematical and physical sciences.